kabir0st/reddit-shelf-signal/README.md

     CLIENT_SECRET="YOUR_REDDIT_CLIENT_SECRET"
     USER_PASSWORD="YOUR_REDDIT_USER_PASSWORD"
     USER_NAME="YOUR_REDDIT_USERNAME"
+    DISCORD_WEBHOOK_URL="YOUR_DISCORD_WEBHOOK_URL" # Optional: for Discord notifications
     ```
     Replace the placeholder values with your actual Reddit API details.
 You can obtain these by creating a new "script" app on Reddit's [app preferences page](https://www.reddit.com/prefs/apps).
+The `DISCORD_WEBHOOK_URL` can be obtained from your Discord server's webhook settings.

 ### ▶️ Running the Bot